SOUND Life Recovery

 Who can join: Any health professional worldwide who has completed the IRP training

-Access includes live sessions & the full archive of recorded large group sessions.
+Access includes live sessions & recorded large group sessions.

 Where: HIPAA-secure Zoom